Skip to content

 Answer

-Objective: Deploy a static site with CDN-style caching, custom cache headers, and an edge function that adds security headers.
+Objective: Deploy a functional static site with complex CDN-style caching, robust custom cache headers, and an edge function simulation that dynamically injects strict security headers.

-Environment: kind cluster with nginx as origin + Varnish as CDN simulation
+Environment: A local kind cluster running nginx as your origin server and Varnish simulating your global CDN edge network.

 Terminal window